bglen/Independence-War-Regenerate/Readme.md

 ## Independence War Regenerate

+Work in Progress.

-Independence War Regenerate is a third-party total remake of the orignial Independence War Deluxe space simulator, kin to the Black Mesa total remake for Half-Life.
+Independence War Regenerate is a third-party total remake of the orignial Independence War Deluxe space simulator, akin to the Black Mesa total remake for Half-Life.

 Want to help?
 Read the [wiki.](https://github.com/bglen/Independence-War-Regenerate/wiki)